 The Flora L. Thornton Opera Program at Pepperdine has developed a reputation as one of the nation's leading undergraduate vocal programs.
 It features an annual fully-staged opera, a biennial summer intensive in Heidelberg, Germany, and master classes with top industry professionals.

-Because the Pepperdine music program is comprised entirely of undergraduates, our students enter graduate schools with a wealth of on-stage experience behind them.
+Because the Pepperdine music program is comprised entirely of undergraduates, our students enter graduate school with a wealth of on-stage experience behind them.
 Pepperdine graduates have won scholarships to many of the nation's most prestigious graduate programs, including The Juilliard School, Yale Graduate Opera Program, Cincinnati College Conservatory of Music, Northwestern University, Rice University, and USC.
-Pepperdine graduates are now gracing the rosters of America's leading opera companies, including The Metropolitan Opera, Chicago Lyric Opera, Los Angeles Opera, Santa Fe Opera, San Francisco Opera, and Seattle Opera.
+Pepperdine graduates are now gracing the rosters of America's leading opera companies, including the Metropolitan Opera, Chicago Lyric Opera, Los Angeles Opera, Santa Fe Opera, San Francisco Opera, and Seattle Opera.

 Mainstage opera productions are accompanied by the Pepperdine University Orchestra, led by Dr. Pierre Tang.
 A one million dollar endowment from Flora Laney Thornton, one of Southern California's most beloved and honored arts philanthropists, ensures high-quality production values and the continued success of the opera program.